shamimrezasohag/DSAT-DNSSecurityAnalysisTool/README.md

 Your report should include details of the vulnerability, how it can be exploited, and any potential impact.
 Please do not disclose the vulnerability publicly until we have had a chance to resolve it.

+## Features added
+- **Progress Bar**: Real-time visual feedback on script execution with a progress bar.

 ## License
 This project is licensed under the Apache License 2.0.
 Please take a look at the [LICENSE](LICENSE) file for more details.